Hi, this is Kevin Henrique from Suki Desu, and today I am writing a more personal article:

 I never told Suki Desu's story, but today I will.
 I have always been influenced by anime and games, and I have never been interested in Japan or the Japanese language.
 But as time went by I started to see the culture, the language, the security, the attitude of people and that attracted me.
 So I've been trying to study Japanese for 4 years, but since I'm lazy, I can't take the time, and I'm always procrastinating, it took me a long time to learn hiragana and katakana, and my vocabulary was always scarce.
 Verbs?
 I only found out in 2015.

-So I had the idea to create a blogger about Japanese that I don't even remember the name.
-My idea was to learn Japanese while I was writing and teaching people.
-At first I was a disaster, because I didn't even know Portuguese well, and sometimes I end up making some mistakes.
+So I had the idea to create a blogger about Japanese that I can't even remember the name of.
+My idea was to learn Japanese while writing and teaching people.
+In the beginning I was a disaster, because I didn't even know English, and sometimes I end up making some mistakes.
 Then I decided to create Suki Desu, and write articles about the culture.

-My first article that blew up had several comments criticizing Portuguese errors, others were commenting that I shouldn't write about Japan without living in it.
+My first article that rocked had several comments criticizing the English mistakes, others kept commenting that I shouldn't write about Japan without living in it.
 But did history teachers live history to teach it?
 It is not necessary to live there, not to mention that there are many Brazilians who live in Japan and do not delve into the language or culture.
-(I understand that it is because of work).
+(I understand it's because of work).

 So I met Luiz Rafael who helped me to continue, both directly and indirectly.
-First, he is a Brazilian with no descendants, who learned Japanese and created the best online Japanese course in Portuguese.
-He broke all barriers, it makes me wonder, why can't I break them too?
+First, he is a Brazilian of no descent who learned Japanese and created the best online Japanese course available in English.
+He broke all the barriers, it makes me wonder, why can't I break them too?